Rise and shine, it’s Walnut Streusel Pumpkin Bread delivery time!

 - Scoop the batter evenly into the loaf pans.
 Sprinkle with reserved topping, using your fingertips to gently press the crumbs into the batter.

 - Place into oven and bake for 30-35 minutes, or until a tester inserted in the center comes out clean.
-Remove from oven and let cool for 15 minutes before inverting the cake onto a wire rack.
+Remove from oven and let cool for 15 minutes before removing from baking pans.

 I divided my pumpkin bread in individual loaf pans so that it’s a bit easier to gift (preventing too much hanging out in my house and adding to the weight loss dilemma).
 I found the “Be Thankful” pans at Lifeway last season.
 I just checked for you, and while they don’t have the exact one, this one is begging to join my thankful baking club.
 And, they’re on sale!